PoisotLab/manuscript-template/README.md

 release will be downloaded, and so you can inspect what the typesetting steps are doing.
-In short: they convert the bibliography into a CSL JSON, reformat the metadata so they are usable with pandoc templates, downloads a whole bunch of binaries to do the typesetting (as well as the TeX Gyre fonts we use), and then return everything as a compressed file, which is then deployed using GitHub pages.
+In short: they convert the bibliography into a CSL JSON, reformat the metadata so they are usable with pandoc templates, downloads a whole bunch of binaries to do the typesetting (as well as the TeX Gyre fonts we use for text, and the `JuliaMono` font we use for code), and then return everything as a compressed file, which is then deployed using GitHub pages.

 The core bit of configuration is the `metadata.json` file, which handles information about authorship, affiliations, the abstract, keywords, etc. All